carylwyatt/carylwyatt.github.io/_posts/2018-08-06-week-of-6-august.md

 Alpine is ***very*** diferrent than Raspbian.
 Package manager is apk instead of apt-get.
 I'm struggling to get normal packages installed.
 When I try to get npm to install my packages, it says it can't find [pigpio](http://abyz.me.uk/rpi/pigpio/http://abyz.me.uk/rpi/pigpio/).
 That's because it's not installed.
 But I can't figure out how to install pigpio without apt-get!
 I tried downloading wget, unzip, and make so I could download the package, unzip it, and install it using make, but now I'm getting an error from make, and I DON'T UNDERSTAND ANY OF THIS.

 Gotta take a break until tomorrow.

+## 8 aug

+I was pretty fed up yesterday.
+Let's hope some tunes and extra coffee can help me figure this out today.